Five Ways to Meet OSHA Requirements for Safety Signage

 Every day, American workers service high-powered equipment, build and fix roads, and manufacture the goods we use on a regular basis.

-They shouldn’t put themselves at risk when doing so, but nearly three million private employees were injured on the job in 2014.
-On-the-job safety has improved in recent years, yet further action must be taken to ensure workers can enjoy a workplace free from hazards.
+They shouldn’t put themselves at risk when doing so, but nearly 3 million employees are injured on the job each year.
+Work safety has improved in recent years, yet further action must be taken to ensure workers can enjoy a workplace free from hazards.

 Safety signs can play a vital role in ensuring a safe workplace.
 Employers who implement effective, clear visual communication may enjoy fewer accidents and injuries, increased efficiency, and safe behavior throughout their facility.